Skip to main content

 History of ECGI

-Since its inception, the European Corporate Governance Institute has been an organisation that functions squarely on the goodwill, enthusiasm and strong collaboration of its members.
-The path to 2017 is replete with visionary scholars and practitioners, each contributing to the building blocks that have shaped and maintained the ECGI for the past fifteen years.
+Since its inception, ECGI has been an organisation that functions squarely on the goodwill, enthusiasm and strong collaboration of its members.
+Our journey is replete with visionary scholars and practitioners, contributing to the building blocks that have shaped and maintained the ECGI for more than twenty years.

 The seeds were sown in 1995, when the European Corporate Governance Network (ECGN) was established around a comparative multi-country project that was to study the ownership and control of listed companies in Europe.
+The study provided detailed information on the voting control of companies listed on the official markets in Austria, Belgium, France, Germany, Italy, the Netherlands, Spain, Sweden, the UK, and as a benchmark comparison, the US.

 By 1997, the newly established Corporate Governance Committee of the European Association of Securities Dealers (EASD), a non-profit association with the purpose of “creating favourable conditions for an efficient and competitive pan-European equity market, in the first place for growth companies” had become convinced that good corporate governance is fundamental to the success of any organisation.
 Its board established a sub-committee on corporate governance, the first task of which was to develop a pan-European corporate governance code that could be adopted by companies from any jurisdiction.
 Marco Becht was brought in as rapporteur and scientific adviser.